cs4641team4summer2020/cs4641team4summer2020.github.io/background.md

 certain threshold value.
 When this happens, its power output drops and becomes unpredictable; this makes the battery much less efficient and potentially unsafe to use.
 There are several methods in practice which predict when a battery will fail.
-The prediction metric on which we will focus is remaining useful life (RUL), which is defined at any time as the estimated number of cycles until the battery's capacity drops below the threshold value.
+The prediction metric we will use is remaining useful life (RUL), which is defined at any time as the estimated number of cycles until the battery's capacity drops below the threshold value.